 Offices.co offers an online directory, oriented around different areas in Japan.
 Through them, you can secure anything from a serviced office to a co-working space, even to a virtual office, depending on your needs.

 Lastly, Officee offers easy access to a host of different Japanese office buildings across Japan.
-They furnish you with all the details you’ll need to make a decision in regard to your next office.
+They furnish you with all the details you’ll need to decide regarding your next office.

 Areas in Tokyo for Foreign-owned Tech Startups